doleksiyenko/chip8-emulation/README.md

 # Chip-8 Emulator for Python and C++
 ## Introduction
 Chip-8 is an interpreted programming language, initially developed for the COSMAC VIP.
-It is commonly used a a beginner's project in hardware emulation, with the goal of emulating the behaviour of the Chip-8.
+It is commonly used a a beginner's project in hardware emulation.

 This repository contains 2 implementations of Chip-8, one in Python, one in C++.